Pakistan - Karakoram

 Bring a copy of your own travel insurance details along with relevant contact numbers.

-We recommend looking into deals offered by True Traveller, the BMC, Austrian Alpine Club or similar insurers.
+We recommend looking into deals offered by the BMC, the Austrian Alpine Club or similar insurers.
 Team members should take out private insurance that covers against cancellation due to medical or personal reasons and it is important that the insurance contains coverage for medical evacuations by helicopter or other means.

 Many other insurance providers are available and we do recommend that you shop around to get the best cover for you on the expedition you are undertaking.
 It is your responsibility to ensure that you have the appropriate insurance for your intended trip, which must include medical evacuation and coverage up to the maximum altitude of this expedition.